LIO-GVM: an Accurate, Tightly-Coupled Lidar-Inertial Odometry with Gaussian Voxel Map: Methodology

 The larger the $s_{j,i}$ is, the more similar the two distributions are.
 The correspondence matching procedure can now be conceptualized as follows: We first find the voxel coordinate ${}^G\mathbf{v}_j^n$ in the global map in which ${}^{G}\hat{\boldsymbol{\mu}}_j^n$ occupies.
-Then, we define a neighbor set of the occupied voxel as $\mathcal{V}_j$ (the selection for $\mathcal{V}_j$ in implementation is illustrated in Fig. \ref{fig_voxel}.
-After that, we calculate the similarity $s_{j,i}$ for all the voxels in $\mathcal{V}_j$ and discard the voxel pairs $\left( {}^G\mathbf{v}_j^n, {}^G\mathbf{v}_i \right)$ with the similarity smaller than a threshold $s_t$.
-The rest voxel pairs, deemed as effective correspondences, will be utilized for the residual formulation.
+Then, we define a neighbor set of the occupied voxel as $\mathcal{V}_j$ (the selection for $\mathcal{V}_j$ is illustrated in Fig. \ref{fig_voxel}).
+After that, we calculate the similarity $s_{j,i}$ between the source distribution and the target distribution in ${}^G\mathbf{v}_i$ (${}^G\mathbf{v}_i \in \boldsymbol{\mathcal{V}}_j$) and discard the pairs with $s_{j,i}$ smaller than a threshold $s_t$.
+Empirically, the selection for $s_t$ is influenced by the noise level of the LiDAR and IMU: the larger the noise is, the smaller the $s_t$ should be selected.
+Generally, $s_t$ should not be selected in a strict manner, as the noise inherent in the LiDAR sampling and deskewing procedures could potentially have an adverse impact on similarity.